exsemt/rails_template_app/README.md

 - rails 4.2.4
 - ruby 2.2.3

+## Start DB and rails server with foreman
+Foreman can help manage multiple processes that your Rails app depends upon when running in development.
+E.g. to start Postgers and rails server.

+    foreman start

 ## Installation and first steps
+Hire is simple description for a first step to install DB, clone repo and start rails server.

 ### Installing Postgres on OS X
     brew install postgres